Oracle Releases Java 10, Promises Much Faster Release Schedule - Slashdot

 Having a faster release cycle means either they are spinning the language or patching a lot of bugs.
 So yes patching the bugs faster is better but I would prefer they spend the time to not have bugs in the first place.

 The cancerous meme of fast release schedules.
-(Score:1)
+(Score:2)

 They serve no good point, but virtually guarantee lower quality.
 Yet, like flat UIs with non-detectable interactive elements, they have to be done, "because everyone is doing them".